mosuka/cockatrice/docs/en/monitor/index.rst

-Monitoring Cockatrice
+Monitoring
 =====================

-The ``/-/_metrics`` endpoint provides access to all the metrics.
-Cockatrice outputs metrics in `Prometheus <https://prometheus.io>`_ exposition format.
+The ``/metrics`` endpoint provides access to all the metrics.
+Cockatrice outputs metrics in `Prometheus exposition format <https://prometheus.io/docs/instrumenting/exposition_formats/>`_.

 Get metrics
 -----------

-If you already started a cockatrice, you can get metrics by the following command:
+You can get metrics by the following command:

 .. code-block:: bash